 With ethics as the theme, Peter Jenkins evaluates the new BACP Ethical Framework while David Gladwell critiques the role of university ethics committees in facilitating psychotherapy research.
-In ‘Not Calling it a Day’ Christina Moutsou considers ending therapy from a relational perspective, Sheila Mitchell brings Maslow’s theory of self-actualisation to bear on the Neapolitan novels of Elena Ferrante while Sheila O’Sullivan, having queried the role of psychoanalysis in perpetuating the link between motherhood and femininity (Contemporary Psychotherapy, 4(2) 2012) has undertaken further research and presents her findings from interviews with four psychoanalysts on the subject of voluntary childlessness.
+In ‘Not Calling it a Day’ Christina Moutsou considers ending therapy from a relational perspective, Sheila Mitchell brings Maslow’s theory of self-actualisation to bear on the Neopolitan novels of Elena Ferrrante while Sheila O’Sullivan, having queried the role of psychoanalysis in perpetuating the link between motherhood and femininity (Contemporary Psychotherapy, 4(2) 2012) has undertaken further research and presents her findings from interviews with four psychoanalysts on the subject of voluntary childlessness.

 Following on from Villa 21 (Contemporary Psychotherapy, 7(1) 2015), psychiatry again comes under scrutiny with Andrew Russell’s tribute to Alec Jenner, the founder of the ‘democratic psychiatry’ movement in the UK and Polly Mortimer introduces us to ‘Mad Studies’ in her review of a conference held at Durham University in the autumn.
 And what happens when, as is almost inevitable, we therapists fall ill?
 Jane Edwards shares with us her personal experience of just such an eventuality, the impact it had on her and on her clients.